tahmid-hasan/shopify-customer-scraper/README.md

     => API_SECRET or API_PASSWORD of that private app from the store
 ```

-After getting all the customers date you can generate a excel sheet or csv from that data.
+After getting all the customers data you can generate a excel sheet or csv from that data.
 To generate sheet please run

 `scs generate-sheet` or `scs gs`